On the UO homepage: May is Heritage Month

 The University of Oregon celebrates Asian Pacific American Heritage Month each year with a wide variety of events that celebrate, honor and highlight the work and culture of Asian, Desi, & Pacific Islander communities.

 While spearheading the initial work David admits how vital it was for him to form partnerships with departments and individuals across the campus.
-This necessity for interdepartmental work also helped initiate the development of the Asian Desi Pacific American Strategic Initiatives Group which is currently overseeing the 2017 APAHM Awards Night.
+This necessity for interdepartmental work also helped initiate the development of the Asian Desi Pacific American Strategic Initiatives Group.

 “It was really beautiful that people all over campus came together to do this…different levels of people came together – students, administration, staff, community members came together to make this event.” – David To